Frequently Asked Questions

-- The one week interactive program consists of the online dog training program, plus, you will spend one week in New York and work one-on-one with our trainers.
+- The one-week interactive program consists of the online dog training program, plus, you will spend one week in New York and work one-on-one with our trainers.
 Learn from the best, see how to create your own successful dog training business and get much needed hands-on experience.
-Graduates will gain access to our social media page where they will receive training tips and may communicate with ISCDT staff members for one year.
+Graduates will gain access to our social media page where they will receive training tips and may communicate with ISCDT staff members.
 Qualified students will receive a diploma and earn the title of a Certified Dog Trainer – Skilled Comprehension (CDT-SC).

-- The two week interactive program consists of the online dog training program, plus students will come to New York and receive two weeks of hands-on training from our experienced trainers.
-Students will work one-on-one with their mentor as they demonstrate on real cases, they will learn how to speak with clients so they understand the methods and concepts, evaluate a potential client, problem solve dog behavior and modify behavior.
+- The two-week interactive program consists of the online dog training program, plus students will come to New York and receive two weeks of hands-on training from our experienced trainers.
+Students will work one-on-one with their mentor as they demonstrate on real cases.
+They will learn how to communicate with clients so they understand the methods and concepts, evaluate a potential client, problem solve dog behavior and modify behavior.
 You will have access to the evaluation process and documents that we use with our own clients.
 Students view our software and see how we operate.
 This course will significantly speed up your ability to start your business when you are finished.
-Graduates will gain lifetime access to our private social media page where they will receive training tips and continued interaction with ISCDT staff .
+Graduates will gain lifetime access to our private social media page where they will receive training tips and continued interaction with ISCDT staff.
 Qualified students will receive an Advanced diploma and earn the title Certified Dog Trainer – Proficient Skill & Comprehension (CDT-PSC).